Robotjimit/SGT-DDI/README.md

 ## Framework
 ![img](./Fig1.jpg)
 ## File list
+-data
+-code
  - compute.py: The Folder contains the trained model of DMFF-DTA.
  - load.py: The code for data preprocessing.
  - model.py: The code about model.
  - transductive.py: The code about transductive setting.
  - inductive.py: The code about inductive setting.

 ## Dataset